Coronavirus: Columbia County medical impact

-Rates of novel coronavirus, or COVID-19 have now topped greater than 4,500 cases in the United States, according to research by the Center for Systems Science and Engineering at Johns Hopkins University, with 75 cases and three deaths in Oregon as of Wednesday, March 18, according to the Oregon Health Authority (OHA).
+Rates of novel coronavirus, or COVID-19 have now surged past 7,000 according to the Centers for Disease Control (CD), with 75 cases and three deaths in Oregon as of Wednesday, March 18, according to the Oregon Health Authority (OHA).

 With the virus spreading, the Center for Disease Control and Prevention (CDC) and state and local public health agencies, such as the OHA are urging people here and across the United States to take drastic measures to slow the spread of the disease, including minimizing their contact with other people through social distancing and not gathering in crowds of greater than 10 people.